 The law in Virginia is very clear about controlled substances.
 Only those with a valid prescription from a medical professional can legally possess them.
 Even then, the person with the prescription must use the medication as ordered by the doctor.
 Doing otherwise is prescription drug abuse and could result in criminal charges if you get caught.

 Many students think that swallowing or insufflating Adderall, Ritalin, Concerta or similar drugs isn't a big deal.
 In reality, it's a serious crime that could result in jail time and loss of your federal student aid and scholarships.
 Contrary to popular opinion, these drugs won't enhance your intelligence or brain function.
 They simply make it easier to stay awake and focus.

-Under Federal drug laws, every medicaiton and illegal drug gets classified based on medical use and potential for abuse.
-Schedule I drugs have high risk of addiction or abuse with no known medical uses.
+Under federal drug laws, every medication and illegal drug gets classified based on medical use and potential for abuse.
+Schedule I drugs have a high risk of addiction or abuse with no known medical uses.
 Schedule II drugs do have acknowledged medical benefits, but they also carry a high risk of abuse or addiction in users.